Investing in lives and livelihoods

 We aim to reach 1.9 million people with sanitation

 WaterAid is proud to be a global partner of the HSBC Water Programme.

 The HSBC Water Programme brings together expertise from WaterAid, WWF and Earthwatch to help tackle the global water challenge – a challenge that sees 500,000 children die every year from diarrhoea caused by unsafe water and poor sanitation.

-Over five years, this exciting partnership will support WaterAid to reach 1.1 million people with safe water and 1.9 million people with sanitation across Bangladesh, India, Nepal, Pakistan, Ghana and Nigeria.
+Over eight years, this exciting partnership will support WaterAid to reach millions of people with safe water and sanitation across Bangladesh, India, Nepal, Pakistan, Ghana and Nigeria.